Ircama/epson_print_conf/README.md

 Subsequent digits:

 - Two ASCII characters that identify the command (e.g., "st", "ex").
-These are command identifiers of the END4 EPSON-CTRL messages (Remote Mode)
+These are command identifiers of the EPSON-CTRL messages (Remote Mode)
 - 2-byte little-endian length field (gives the number of bytes in the parameter section that follows)
 - payload (a block of bytes that are specific to the command).

-END4 commands partially overlap with Epson’s Remote Mode bi-directional printer-control language, though they are not strictly equivalent.
-Comprehensive, unified documentation for Epson’s Remote Mode commands does not exist: support varies by model, and command references are scattered across service manuals, programming guides and third-party sources (for example, the [Developer's Guide to Gutenprint](https://gimp-print.sourceforge.io/reference-html/x952.html) or [GIMP-Print - ESC/P2 Remote Mode Commands](http://osr507doc.xinuos.com/en/OSAdminG/OSAdminG_gimp/manual-html/gimpprint_37.html)).
-Some END4 instructions implement subsets of Epson’s Remote Mode protocol, while others are proprietary extensions and lie outside Epson’s published command set.

-The following is the list of END4 commands supported by the XP-205.
+The following is the list of EPSON-CTRL commands supported by the XP-205.

 Two-bytes|Description | Notes | Parameters
 :--:| ---------------------------------------------- | ----------------| -------------